Nikola Borisov

-Nikola Borisov (Bulgarian: Никола Борисов; born 21 November 2000) is a Bulgarian professional footballer who plays as a defender for Sevlievo.
+Nikola Borisov (Bulgarian: Никола Борисов; born 21 November 2000) is a Bulgarian professional footballer who plays as a defender for Kyrgyz Premier League club Asiagoal Bishkek.

 Career

 Borisov started his career in the local CSKA Sofia Academy aged seven.
 In 2018 he was called up for the first team, after his good season with U19 team and the second team.
 In 2019 he was sent on loan to Litex Lovech and Neftochimic Burgas, before being released in 2021 and join the amateur team Nadezhda Dobroslavtsi.

 In July 2021 Borisov joined the returned to Second League team of Spartak Varna, establishing himself in the starting team and helping the team to secure his return to First League.
 Borisov scored his debut top league goal on 20 August 2022 in a league defeat against Arda Kardzhali.

 On 1 November 2023, Borisov signed with the ambitious team of Fratria, playing in Third League.